pagekite/libpagekite/README.md

 anything useful on its own, the idea is to provide a basic implementation which can extended and build upon.

-A more complete implementation of a PageKite proxy is in `pagekite.c`.
+A more complete implementation of a PageKite proxy is in `pagekitec.c`.

 This project has a Wiki page: <https://pagekite.net/wiki/Floss/LibPageKite/>